keptn/spec/shipyard.md

 ## Stage

-A Shipyard consists of any number of stages.
+A Shipyard consists of a list of stages.
 A stage has the properties:

 * `name`: A unique name of the stage.
 * `workflows`: An array of workflows declared by name, listen, and tasks.

 ## Workflow

-A stage consists of any number of workflows.
+A stage consists of of a list of workflows.
 A workflow has the properties:

 * `name`: A unique name of the workflow
 * `listen` *(optional)*: An array of events that trigger the workflow.